arimorc/air-react-forms/README.md

 };
 ```

-The result forwarded to you submit callback method will have the following shape
+The result forwarded to your submit callback method will have the following shape :

 ```js
 {
   fieldArrayName: [